hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step3-init.md

 `go version`{{execute}}

-Create a Go project directory your new controller.
+Create a Go project directory for your new controller.

 `export GO111MODULE=on`{{execute}}